 - The supervisor must fax the forms to OHR at (501) 686-8872 or email to WorkersComp@uams.edu.

 Prescription: As of November 2, 2015 we started using Helios to provide pharmacy prescription benefits to employees injured on the job.
 When an injured employee reports a new workers’ compensation injury for which he or she is going to receive medical treatment; some employees may need a prescription filled.
 These employees will need a Temporary Prescription Form.
-This form should be given to the injured employee prior to seeking medical treatment, if possible.
-The supervisor must complete the form, make a copy, and give the original to the employee.
-The supervisor will also need to forward a copy of the completed temporary prescription form along with the claim forms to OHR for processing.
-A permanent prescription card will be mailed to the injured employee if additional prescriptions are needed.
+This form will be provided to the injured employee seeking medical treatment at one of our designated treatment facilities, referred by The Company Nurse.
+All prescription requests are approved through our third party administrator Public Employee Claims Division (PECD).
+In some cases the injured employee may need additional prescriptions; once approved, a permanent prescription card will be mailed to the employee’s home address.

 Family and Medical Leave Act (FMLA): Workers’ compensation and FMLA run concurrently (at the same time).
 Your employee may need to complete the healthcare provider form in cases when it is a ‘lost time’ situation.
 Please follow the current FMLA guidelines established at UAMS.